quixio/quix-streams/docs/tutorials/anomaly-detection/tutorial.md

 ## Our Example

-We will use a producer to generate mock temperature events for 3 machines (MACHINE_IDs '0', '1', or '2'); ID's 0 and 1 are functioning normally, 2 is malfunctioning (overheating).
+We will use a `Source` to generate mock temperature events for 3 machines (MACHINE_IDs '0', '1', or '2'); ID's 0 and 1 are functioning normally, 2 is malfunctioning (overheating).

-These events will be processed by our new Anomaly Detector application.
+These events will be processed by our new Anomaly Detector `Application`.

 NOTE: our example uses JSON formatting for Kafka message values.